 Using a variety of materials, I create paintings and sculptures to express and capture memories, concepts, and dreams.
 Recurring themes include identity, personal loss and grief, and visions of the future.
 I explore possible worlds where climate change, ecological degradation, and artificial intelligence take center stage.

-My work is embedded with an inherent questioning, about humanity, discord, and balance in society.
-I use symbols and abstractions as a device through which a dialogue is opened between the artist and viewer, the artist and the outside world.
+My work is embedded with an inherent questioning of humanity, discord, and balance in society.
+I use symbols and abstractions as a device to open dialogue between the artist and viewer and the artist and the outside world.

 Foundational to my work is an expression of self, the studio practice, the dialogue between my worldview and significant artists of the past.
 My central method focuses on thinking with material and is process-driven and open to improvisation.
 I typically work on several pieces at once to develop an art-ecosystem.
 I deconstruct and fragment works to incorporate them into others with the goal of generating new and unexpected juxtapositions.
 Each work tells a story within the layers of material culminating in narrative or existing in the realms of abstraction.

 Joe is an artist, curator, and designer based in Grinnell, Iowa.